 The Hana Ami Blumenschule is an European flower design licensing school in Japan, founded by Japanese flower designer Kazumasa Kubo, and German Florist Meister, Gabriele Kubo.

-Instructors, after having learned the teaching methods and the practial knowledges in the instructor courses, are teaching students in the student courses.There are over 50 schools in whole Japan, and more than 800 students have graduated since the start in 1998.
+Instructors, after having learned the teaching methods and the practial knowledges in the instructor courses, are teaching students in the student courses.There are over 50 schools in whole Japan, 1 school in Taiwan, and more than 800 students have graduated since the start in 1998.

 "Hana (花)" means "flowers.
 And "Ami (阿彌)" is derived from the kanji 阿彌衆, which means "Amishu", an artists' and cultural support group in Middle Age Japan.
 Kazumasa Kubo, who is fond of history, chose this name in the desire to create a similar professional support group for the world of flower designing.

 The "Ami" sounds for European ears like "ami", which means "friend" in French, and so the name Hana Ami can also be read as "flower friends"!

 As the name consists of two languages, an Asian and an European language, the Hana Ami Blumenschule is a flower school, that is able to convey European floral design to Asian learners in an easy-to-understand way.

 And because the content is created by 2 flower designers from 2 continents, the design variations are more than abundant!

 "Schema" means "diagram" or "scheme" in German.
 At the Hana Ami Blumenschule, we use the Schema as our core tool to understand floral design.
 All our lessons follow the "Schema" , which is our unique original.

 The "Schema" helps you to understand the points of a design and it explains where the design is rooted in.

 The Schema is written in German and Japanese.
 For foreign students, we add an English version.